treasure-data/uid2/README.md

 Please contact Treasure Data Solution Engineering for details.

 ## Workflow Installation
-The UID2 Service Operator TD WF is grouped into two main sections:
+The UID2 Coverter Workflow is grouped into two main sections that need to be configured before running the workflow:

-1. Secrets: Hidden keys that are stored in the Project-level “Secrets” tab
+1. Secrets: Secret keys that need to be configured in the Project-level “Secrets” tab
-2. Configuration: Two YML Files used to configure 1) top-level parameters and 2) TD Tables for Export to UID2 Service Operator
+2. Configuration: Two YML Files used to configure 1) top-level parameters and 2) TD Tables and columns containing DII for Export to UID2 Service Operator

 ### Secrets
 | Secrets | README |